muratk5n/thirdwave/en/index.md

 maximise competition and competitiveness, and to allow market principles to permeate all aspects of life.

-One theme was that countries should increase labour market fl exibility, which came to mean an agenda for transferring risks and insecurity onto workers and their families.
+One theme was that countries should increase labour market flexibility, which came to mean an agenda for transferring risks and insecurity onto workers and their families.
 The result has been the creation of a global ‘precariat’, consisting of many millions around the world without an anchor of stability.
 They are becoming a new dangerous class.
-They are prone to listen to ugly voices, and to use their votes and money to give those voices a political platform of increasing infl uence.
+They are prone to listen to ugly voices, and to use their votes and money to give those voices a political platform of increasing influence.
 The very success of the ‘neo-liberal’ agenda, embraced to a greater or lesser extent by governments of all complexions, has created an incipient political monster.
 Action is needed before that monster comes to life"